-- A. Eligibility Criteria: Applicants for any of the Special Housing Programs must meet MPHA's general eligibility criteria as set forth in Part II.
+- A. Eligibility Criteria: Applicants for any of the Special Housing Programs must meet MPHA's general eligibility criteria as set forth in the Requirements for Admission.
 In addition, each Special Housing Program has its own specific eligibility requirements. - B. Special Housing Programs Include: